DoTheEvo/selfhosted-apps-docker/opnsense/readme.md

 # Installation and Hardware choice

-If you can, avoid machines with broadcom network cards as their driver in FreeBSD is bad and you can have lots of problems.<br>
+If you can, **avoid** machines with realtek/broadcom network cards as their driver in FreeBSD is bad and you can have lots of problems.<br>
-If you have broadcom based machine then the best way is to install hypervisor on the metal and install opnsense as a virtual machine.
+If you have such a machine then the best way is to install hypervisor on the metal and install opnsense as a virtual machine.
-But it can turn in to a lot of work and learning.
+But it can turn in to a lot of work and learning and worse NICs performance.

 General install: